-REVOCATION OF DESIGNATION 8477.23
+REVOCATION OF DESIGNATION TO RECEIVE WARRANTS 8477.23

-(Renumbered from 8429.33 7/1988)
+(Revised 01/2021)

+An Employee may completely revoke a designation at any time by submitting either of the following documents with original signature:

-A designation made on a Designation of Person Authorized to Receive Warrants , STD.
-243, can be revoked by receipt of a new STD.
-243. The word "NONE" will be shown in the space provided for the designee name and will be processed in the same manner as in a change of designee.
+A new STD 243, Designation of Person Authorized to Receive Warrants e indicating "NONE" for the primary designee name and will be processed in the same manner as in a change of designee.

-A STD.
-243 designation may also be revoked by letter to the employee's current appointing power and signed by the employee.
-Upon the receipt of such a letter, the agency will draw a diagonal line across the face of the revoked STD.
-243, write thereon "Revoked by letter dated ," retain the original of the letter, and return the revoked STD.
-243 together with the duplicate of the letter to the employee.
+A signed letter to the employee's current agency/department .
+Upon the receipt of such a letter, the agency/department will draw a diagonal line across the face of the revoked STD.
+243, write thereon "Revoked by letter dated __ ," retain the original of the letter and return the revoked STD.
+243 together with the duplicate copy of the letter to the employee.